textcreationpartnership/A02611/README.md

 ##Content Summary##

 #####Front#####

-Tvvo sermons preached before the Kings most excellent Maiesty in the church of Beauly in Hampshire T
+1. To the right honourable Henrie, Earle of SOVTHAMPTON, Baron of TICHEFIELD, Knight of the moſt honourable Order of the Garter, and Gouernour of the Iſle of WIGHT.

 #####Body#####

+1. A SERMON PREAched before the King at BEAVLIE in Hampſhire.

-Tvvo sermons preached before the Kings most excellent Maiesty in the church of Beauly in Hampshire T **Types of content**
+1. A SERMON PREAched before the Kings moſt excellent Maieſtie in the Church of BEAVLY in Hampſhire.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!